Category: Philosophy

 The truth about global warming which many don’t want to hear is that it’s become so polarized only because it’s turned political.
 The essentials of the subject have thereby been swallowed up in a murky ocean of misinformation, equivocation, and propaganda.

-Let us then start by defining terms:
+Let us start by defining terms:

 Statism is concentrated state authority; it refers to a government that believes it has legitimate power to any extent over individual rights and freedom of trade.